-The Village maintains all cash in a checking or money market savings account, which is valued at cost.
+The Village maintains all cash in a checking which is valued at cost.

 D. Fund Accounting

 The Village uses fund accounting to segregate cash and investments that are restricted to use.
 The Village classifies its funds into the following types: